Continuity Clinic Experiences

 Down Syndrome Clinic

-This is a two-month rotation that meets for one half-day during the second year of training.
+This is a two-month rotation that meets for one half-day per week during the second year of training.
 During this experience, the fellow will participate a multidisciplinary team to provide medical care to children with Down Syndrome.

 There are several opportunities for elective experiences during the second and third years of fellowship training.
 Elective experiences may be scheduled as one-month rotations, six-month continuity experiences, or a combination of these.
 Previously selected elective experiences include: